justdionysus/gcwoah/README.md

             savedObjects = strongs;
             win(address);

 In practice, it isn't *quite* that simple but almost.
-The code is in this repository and I have the PoC hosted [here].
+The code is [here] and I have the PoC hosted [here](http://www.trapbit.com/demos/gcwoah/GCW.swf).
 It seems to work for me on Windows with the latest Flash Player plugin in the 3 big browsers.
+If it doesn't work the first time, reload.
+It's not 100% but I think it could be tweaked.
+Most of the time it takes < 5 seconds.

 Next, I tried Firefox.
 At first, it was promising.
 There is a new ES6 datatype called [WeakMap](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/WeakMap).
 Sounds juicy, right?
 And it is but smarter people than I have been hard at work predicting these sorts of shenanigans.
 For example, see [this](http://wiki.ecmascript.org/doku.php?id=strawman:gc_semantics#confidentiality).
 To the point, the definition of a WeakMap does not allow iteration.
 Another thought was if any unique identifiers, like the timer identifiers, are reused, it would be easy to determine when a timer was finalized -- in FF at least, this doesn't work.
 I also considered objects that may have IO side-effects when finalized but I was unable to find anything like that in the short time I searched.
 Finally, I went back to the WeakMap and looked at the implemention.